OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 Lodging Complaints

 You have the right to lodge complaints about the data processing activities carried out by SoundCloud before a competent data protection authority.
+A list of EU data protection authorities is available at http://ec.europa.eu/newsroom/article29/item-detail.cfm?item\_id=612080.

 Contact Information